 Wazine 17% – for round worms, 1 oz per 1 gallon of water, repeat treatment once a week for three weeks.
 Do not eat eggs or meat from these chickens for two weeks after the final treatment.
 This is the only wormer that I know of that is FDA approved for use in poultry, the others are “off label” so use at your own risk.

-Safeguard 10% – for round worms, hair worms, cecal worms & gape worms – a goat dewormer, you can give a small, pea sized amount to each bird.
-Repeat treatment in 10 days.
-Do not eat eggs or meat from these chickens for two weeks after final treatment
+Safeguard 10% – for round worms, hair worms, cecal worms & gape worms – a goat dewormer with the active ingredient fenbendazole.
+Give 50 cc (.25 cc for bantams) for 3 days, repeat 3 day treatment in 10 days.
+Toss eggs for 14 days after final treatment

 Ivomec Eprinex – for round worms, hair worms, gape worms & external parasites like mites & lice.
 An external application (like Frontline on your dog) this is made for cattle.
 For chickens apply 0.5 cc dropper for a standard size chicken (0.25 cc for bantams) on the back of the neck between the shoulder blades.
 Repeat treatment in two weeks.
 No withdrawal is specified for cattle, but to be safe I would toss the eggs for at least a week, if not two

 Drontal – for tapeworms.
 A cat dewormer, a small, pea sized amount is enough for each bird if you can find it in a paste version.
 It also comes in pill form, follow weight dosing information on the bottle.
 There are no medicines that will “kill” a tapeworm, but this medication will paralyze the worm, forcing it to release it’s grip on the intestine so it can be flushed from the system.
 Repeat the treatment in one week and do not eat the eggs or meat for two weeks.